After weeks of playing cat and mouse,

 SHICHI:

-So, it never would have me?
+So, it never would have been me?

 CHINATSU: